adhikarilaxman/Random-Number-Generator/README.md

 Contributions are welcome!
 If you'd like to improve this project, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Author

-Developed by [Your Name](https://github.com/adhikarilaxman).
+Developed by [Laxman Adhikari](https://github.com/adhikarilaxman).
 Feel free to reach out if you have any questions or suggestions!